tywalch/electrodb/README.md

 	.go();
 ```

 The advantage to using a string array to define collections is the ability to express sub-collections.
-Below is an example of three entities using sub-collections, followed by an explanation their sub-collection definitions:
+Below is an example of three entities using sub-collections, followed by an explanation of their sub-collection definitions:

 #### Sub-Collection Entities
 ```typescript